f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-If you need to change logging level to troubleshoot an issue, you can change the loggin level via the API's.
+If you need to change logging level to troubleshoot an issue, you can change the logging level via the API's.
 Below is an example of changing the logging level for the **l2-agent** subsystem to **DEBUG**.

 .. code-block:: bash